Have you ever had a commercial property valuation done and wondered, “How did they come up with that number?”

 Property Value = (Adopted Price per Square Metre) x (Lettable Area)

-If there have been many recent comparable sales in your area, especially in competitive markets, this method gives you a highly reliable and market-driven valuation for general commercial properties.
+If there are many recent comparable sales in your area, this method gives you a highly reliable valuation for general commercial properties.

 3. Cost Approach: Best for new or unique properties